 SUMCO and Group companies in Japan offer employees a wide range of benefits packages as guarantees for the future.
-In addition to Japan's social security system, these include additional health insurance association payments, and individual options such as enrolment in an employee shareholding association, TSUMITATE NISA, property accumulation savings, and group life insurance.
+In addition to Japan's social security system, these include additional health insurance association payments, and employee benefits programs that individuals can choose to join such as shareholding association for all employees of SUMCO and Group companies in Japan, TSUMITATE NISA, property accumulation savings, and group life insurance.